 It’s less pronounced in sourdough bread, yet, the smell of yeast is still apparent in sourdough bread.
 The smell of yeast adds a beautiful depth of aroma and with hundreds of strains available, provides a unique “nose” to a starter.

-And finally ethanol appears alongside carbon dioxide as the yeast undergoes fermentation.
-Ethanol, like the organic acids, produces mature flavours and dough conditioning factors.
+And finally, ethanol appears alongside carbon dioxide as the yeast undergoes fermentation.
+Ethanol, like organic acid, produces mature flavours and dough conditioning factors.
 The smell of alcohol is distinctive and common in sourdough bread.

 The amount of bacteria in flour

 Not only is the bacteria responsible for the fermented bacteria that is cultured in a starter.
 The number of bacteria can also increase the acidity it has.
 Flours that are high in minerals and bacteria provide more matter to consume so produce a more powerful starter with more acidity.

 Organic flour contains more bacteria due to the lighter cleaning products used in its production.